Driver ticketed after passenger killed in South Shore crash

-A woman is facing traffic citations after her passenger was killed in a single-vehicle crash Wednesday morning in the South Shore neighborhood.
+A woman was issued traffic citations after her passenger was killed in a single-vehicle crash Wednesday morning in the South Shore neighborhood.

 The 31-year-old woman was driving north in the alley of the 6800 block of South East End Avenue at 5:52 a.m. when she struck a utility pole, according to Chicago Police.